opentraffic/reporter/README.md

 docker push opentraffic/reporter:test
 ```

-## Alternatives to Kafka
+## Script-based Reporter

 Kafka is quite a bit of architecture with a lot of nice features and is being already used in organizations who handle a lot of data.
-For this reason kafka was an obvious choice for our on premisis work.
+For this reason Kafka was an obvious choice for our on-premises work.
 For those that want to run the reporter but don't want to manage the complexity of Kafka we have developed a simple script to make the same types of output the kafka reporters do.
 The scripted is located in `py/simple_reporter.py`.
 It's inputs are as follows:

 ```
 usage: simple_reporter.py [-h] --src-bucket SRC_BUCKET --src-prefix SRC_PREFIX